enhance-dev/enhance-image/readme.md

 #### `widths` (optional)

-The `widths` option takes an array of unitless integers.
+The `widths` option takes an array of pixel widths, specified as unitless integers.
 A variant of your source image will be generated for every width specified, with a height corresponding to the source image's intrinsic aspect ratio.
-The image transformation service will *not* enlarge images, so a source image that is smaller than a specified width will be returned at its maximum instinsic width.
 The default widths are 2400, 1200, and 800.

 #### `format` (optional)